 With the DC-Hub there is no need for the following items:

 Crimps and lugs

 Optional cradle (mount bracket) available

 One of the biggest challenges of electrical installations is the lack of expertise, and the resultant quality shortfalls.
 With the Egon DC-Hub, there are no need for lugs.
 No need for heat shrinks.
 No need for lots of experience.
 Simply strip the wires, and insert.

 Because sometimes, analogue is just easier and more reliable, and can be set-up by anyone, anywhere.

 TESTED TO DESTRUCTION

 We proved that our goal to over-engineer the DC-Hub worked, putting massive current over-loads through the connections and PC board, over extended time periods, resulted in no warping, melting or any significant damage of any kind.
 We abused it beyond anything that could happen in the real world, and it came back smiling.
 And amazingly, even though we tested one to destruction - it still works faultlessly.
 We could not destroy it!

-The DC Hub does not come with any fuses, but Perth Pro does sell 2 kinds of fuses in a convenient kit
+The DC Hub does not come with any fuses, but we have a few kit options

 We offer you a convenient shipping and delivery service or you can simply come and pickup your order from our shop.